By: Jason Lee

 Customer Support Options

 As for contacting them directly, they have live chat available Monday through Friday from 8am to 5pm central standard time (CST).
-While we would like to see some support available by email and available over the weekend, it’s probably not that necessary in this industry.
+We would like to see some support available by email and available over the weekend.

 Match.com Alternatives (With Free Trials)